davidfischer-ch/pytoolbox/README.rst

 Example::

-    sudo python setup.py install --help
+    python setup.py install --help
-    usage: setup.py [-h] [--extra-flask] [--extra-mongo] [--extra-smpte2022]
-                         [--extra-django] [--extra-all]

-    optional arguments:
+    Common commands: (see '--help-commands' for more)

+      setup.py build      will build the package underneath 'build/' setup.py install    will install the package

+    Global options:
+      --verbose (-v)  run verbosely (default)
+      --quiet (-q)    run quietly (turns verbosity off) --dry-run (-n)  don't actually do anything
+      --help (-h)     show detailed help message
+      --no-user-cfg   ignore pydistutils.cfg in your home directory

+    Options for 'WithExtra' command:
+      ...
-      -h, --help         show this help message and exit --extra-all                   Install dependencies for all features.
+      --extra-all                          Install dependencies for all features.
       --extra-atlassian                    Install dependencies for the feature atlassian.
       --extra-django                       Install dependencies for the feature django.
       --extra-django-filter                Install dependencies for the feature django_filter.
       --extra-django-formtools             Install dependencies for the feature django_formtools.
       --extra-flask                        Install dependencies for the feature flask.
       --extra-mongo                        Install dependencies for the feature mongo.
       --extra-rest-framework               Install dependencies for the feature rest_framework.
       --extra-selenium                     Install dependencies for the feature selenium.
       --extra-smpte2022                    Install dependencies for the feature smpte2022.
       --extra-voluptuous                   Install dependencies for the feature voluptuous.

-    Some Python utility functions
+    usage: setup.py [global_opts] cmd1 [cmd1_opts] [cmd2 [cmd2_opts] ...]
+       or: setup.py --help [cmd1 cmd2 ...]
+       or: setup.py --help-commands
+       or: setup.py cmd --help

     sudo python setup.py install --extra-smpte2022